Guest Post: Why You Would Need Digital Signage

 Of course any public transportation company or service should and probably is using digital signs; not using this technology in a field or situation that relies on relaying constant updates to customers is simply inexcusable.
 Maybe five years ago that sort of thing would be ok, but not this decade.

-Pretty Pictures, Even videos!
+Pretty Pictures, Even Videos!

 If you feel like your signs could have a lot of digital media to offer, be them pictures or especially video, digital signage would work absolutely perfectly for your needs.
 For pictures and graphics, digital signage works great because it gives you an excellent quality image that you can then reuse or change without having to pay extra printing fees like you would for physical prints.
 Dollar for dollar, when you take into account long term costs of high quality prints, digital signage will always be cheaper and usually look better too.